donghwijung/GOTLoc/README.md

 pip install -U pymilvus
 ```
 ### Setup directories
+Create `data` related directories for running the code.
 ```bash
 bash setup_directories.sh
 ```

 ## Dataset
 - [Download](https://drive.google.com/drive/folders/1oLksAHJl-AUjUM-LIVP5e3i9wMGqhxyl?usp=sharing) scene graphs and model checkpoints.
+The scene graphs and model checkpoints were created using GPS coordinates derived from the UTM coordinates of the KITTI360Pose dataset.
 - Move the downloaded data to the `data` directory.
 - Unzip the downloaded data.

 ## Train
-To modify the training arguments, please the `config.py` file.
+To modify the training arguments, refer to the `config.py` file.
 ```bash
 python train.py
 ```

 ## Evaluation
-To modify the evaluation arguments, please consult the `config.py`. file.
+To modify the evaluation arguments, consult the `config.py` file.
 Additionally, if you have not installed vectorDB (Milvus) as outlined in [Install the vectorDB (Milvus)](#install-the-vectordb-milvus), set this value to *False*.
 ```bash
 python eval.py
 ```

 ## Visualization
-To modify the target scene graph for visualization, please check the *visualization_graphs_file_name* and *visualization_graph_index* in the `config.py` file.
+To modify the target scene graph for visualization, check the *visualization_graphs_file_name* and *visualization_graph_index* in the `config.py` file.
 ```bash
 python visualize_graph.py
 ```